Experienced PA & NJ Medical Malpractice Lawyers Are Here to Help You

 If your physician’s treatment fell below a certain standard of care, you may have a viable claim for medical malpractice.
 The key issue in any medical malpractice case is whether the physician departed from a recognized standard of care.
 For example, if the doctor failed to diagnose a medical condition or illness that a reasonable physician would have discovered, he or she may be liable for failure to diagnose.

-Anytime a medical professional fails to reasonably diagnose or treat your medical condition, the first thing you need to do is contact an experienced medical malpractice attorney who has a specialized medical knowledge and who knows how to successfully file medical malpractice claims in Pennsylvania and New Jersey.
+Anytime a medical professional fails to reasonably diagnose or treat your medical condition, the first thing you need to do is contact an experienced medical malpractice attorney who has specialized medical knowledge and knows how to successfully file medical malpractice claims in Pennsylvania and New Jersey.

 The medical malpractice lawyers at the Law Firm of Craig A. Altman will help you obtain an important document, a certificate of merit, from a physician who specializes in the same area as the negligent doctor in your case.
 Our malpractice lawyers know how to submit your case to an expert medical practitioner so you can obtain the necessary documents before filing your claim.